sanjikun106/rural-rx-pulse/README.md

-# MediLink AI: From Supply Chain Chaos to Life-Saving Intelligence
+# OptimAize: From Supply Chain Chaos to Life-Saving Intelligence

 > **Transforming 95,000 rural pharmacies into an intelligent, life-saving network using AI-powered forecasting and vendor optimization**